techpubs-mf/style-guide-original/docs/accessibility.md

 Here are some accessibility best practices for tables:

-- If you need to leave a table cell blank, add a nonbreaking space to the cell instead of leaving it empty.
-The HTML character entity for a nonbreaking space is **`&nbsp;`**.
+- If you need to leave a table cell blank, add a non-breaking space to the cell instead of leaving it empty.
+The HTML character entity for a non-breaking space is **`&nbsp;`**.
 - Avoid merging or splitting table cells.
 - Don't use X or another character to indicate compatibility or support.
 Instead, use Yes and No. See Spell out words and symbols for more information.